-More than 1.86 million COVID-19 cases and more than 108,000 deaths have been reported in the US.
-In Wisconsin there have been more than 20,250 cases and 633 deaths.
+- Over 6.7 million COVID-19 cases and over 198,000 deaths have been reported in the US.
+In Wisconsin there have been over 101,200 cases and 1,240 deaths.
 The rate of COVID-19 is highest in southeastern Wisconsin and Brown County.
-Governor Evers has issued a 'safer-at-home' order to reduce the number of cases and deaths in Wisconsin.
 Social distancing now helps prevent a surge of COVID-19 cases in a short time that can overwhelm hospitals and intensive care units.

-The virus spreads easily from person-to-person, similar to the flu virus.
-COVID-19 commonly causes fever and cough, and it may also cause shortness of breath, sore throat, muscle aches, and feeling tired.
-Some people develop loss of taste or smell with COVID-19.
+- The virus spreads easily from person-to-person, similar to the flu virus.
+COVID-19 commonly causes fever and cough, and it may also cause shortness of breath, fatigue, sore throat, muscle aches, and headaches.
+Some people develop loss of taste or smell, nasal congestion or running nose, or GI symptoms including nausea, vomiting, diarrhea and abdominal pain.
 Symptoms usually start about 4-5 days after infection, but it may take up to 14 days.

 - Social distancing is important to slow the spread of COVID-19.
 Stay at home and stay away from other people.
 Wear a cloth facemask if you must leave home for groceries or essential services.
 Wash your hands often, use a tissue for coughs and sneezes, and avoid touching your face.
 Use disinfectants to clean surfaces that are touched by different people.